IAR 471: Development

 The IAR-81 had not proved a great success as an improvised dive bomber and experience with the IAR-47 showed that the IAR K14 would not be up to the demands of powering a full-sized dive bomber.
 Thus by early 1943 the Royal Romanian Air Force still lacked an effective ground support aircraft.
 In November 1942, IAR had at last secured a license for the manufacture of the German DB 605 engine and planning now centred on this powerplant.
 On January 16, 1943, a new dive bomber project, the IAR-471, was commissioned which was to be powered by the DB 605.
 Although the Germans lent Romania numerous Stukas from mid-1943, they would not sell any.
-Therefore, the design of the IAR-471 was persevered with for reasons of self-sufficiency.
+Therefore, the design of the IAR-471 was persevered for reasons of self-sufficiency.

 Despite its designation, the IAR-471 bore little resemblance to the smaller IAR 47 and was essentially a different aircraft.
 It was designed with a superior performance to the Stuka, much helped by the retractable undercarriage, but a lighter bomb load, and on May 7, 1944, the Stuka's two underwing 37mm cannons were ordered to be included in its specification.
 It was planned to order 100 IAR-471s and 136 engines from IAR in 1944/1945, but IAR was in the throes of dispersing its factories and beginning production of the Bf 109G and declared itself incapable of simultaneously producing the IAR-471.
 This halted the project even before Romania's defection to the Allies on August 23, 1944.
 No prototype flew.
-There were (at least) one IAR 471 prototypes built.
+There was (at least) one IAR 471 prototype built.